tristantheguy/ai_assistant/README.md

 (`start chrome`) and `open` for files or folders. `close <title>` attempts to terminate all matching processes when possible.

+Type `!gmail <query>` in any channel to search your Gmail inbox.
+The bot authenticates using OAuth credentials stored locally.
+Set your Google client ID in the `GOOGLE_CLIENT_ID` environment variable and ensure the credentials file (`gmail_token.json` by default) is kept somewhere secure.

 ## Optional packages for GUI and screenshot features

 The minimal `requirements.txt` keeps dependencies small.
 Install these extras to enable the graphical interface and screenshot capture: